 Cost-of-living increases are granted to retired members and their eligible survivors in accordance with the Pension Adjustment Act.
-The additional liability due to the pension adjustment is paid by the Pension Adjustment Fund, which was established pursuant to Chapter 143, P.L.
+The additional liability due to the pension adjustment was previously paid by the Pension Adjustment Fund, which was established pursuant to Chapter 143, P.L.
 1958.
 Chapter 78, P.L.
-2011 suspended the cost of living adjustments for current and future retirees and beneficiaries until reactivated as permitted by law.
+2011 suspended the cost-of-living adjustments for current and future retirees and beneficiaries until reactivated as permitted by law.
+In FYE 2021, the Pension Adjustment Fund was transferred into the POPF and cost-of-living adjustments were paid directly from the POPF, instead of through annual contributions from the Pension Adjustment Fund.